Blu-ray and 4K (UHD) player buying guide

 Picture quality and sound

-When comparing Blu-ray players for playing Blu-ray discs, picture quality is of little import and sound isn't really a necessary consideration because it's more likely to be affected by the other devices that the player sends digital data to, or through, such as the TV or AV receiver.
+When comparing Blu-ray players for playing Blu-ray discs, picture quality is of little import and sound isn't really a necessary consideration because it's more likely to be affected by the other devices that the player sends digital data to, or through, such as the TV.
 The big issues are ease of use and whether the player is the same brand as your TV as this will make operation and remote compatibility much easier.

 Playing DVDs on a Blu-ray player is a different matter.
 Some Blu-ray players are better than others at upscaling video from a DVD.
 No upscaled DVD can match Blu-ray quality, but our Blu-ray player reviews will show which are the best options.

 If you want to use your Blu-ray device to record TV, consider a Blu-ray recorder, however this category hasn't really taken off as people see little reason to record to an expensive Blu-ray disc when they can stream it or save it to a hard drive.